BreezyPixels — KarmaCaptain Reddit marketing client

 The challenge

-"I tried to do Reddit myself for four months and got banned twice.
+"I spent four months trying to do Reddit myself and got banned twice doing it.
 Their first placement got 280 upvotes and zero takedowns.
-That was the moment I realized we'd been doing it completely wrong."
+That's when I realized we'd been doing it completely wrong."

 03